albertogeniola/meross-homeassistant/info.md

 ## Requirements
 Please note that the Meross devices are controlled via Meross Cloud.
 This means that homeassistant *must have* internet access to accomplish such task.
-You also need an account for the Meross cloud: you can reuse the one from your meross app.
+You also need an account for the Meross cloud: you should reuse the one from your meross app.

 ## Configuration
-Once installed, the Meross Cloud component needs to be configured in order to work.
+Once installed, you should set up the Meross Cloud component to connect to the Meross Cloud service.
-You can configure it either via the homeassistant Lovelace web interface: just navigate to _settings -> Integrations -> Meross Cloud_.
-Then type your Meross credentials and you should be ready to go.
+Just navigate to _settings -> Integrations, click "add" and then select "Meross Cloud IoT".
+A pop-up will appear, asking for the Meross API endpoint to use and your Meross credentials.

+The official meross cloud server is __https://iot.meross.com__ (it is pre-filled by default).
 The following animation shows how to do that.

 <a href="https://raw.githubusercontent.com/albertogeniola/meross-homeassistant/master/docs/source/images/components/meross_cloud/install-via-webui.gif">
 <img src="https://raw.githubusercontent.com/albertogeniola/meross-homeassistant/master/docs/source/images/components/meross_cloud/install-via-webui.gif" alt="Installation via web-ui" width=400>
 </a>

+### API rate limit
+Meross does implement strict API rate limits.
+When connecting an more than 5 Meross sensors/devices to HomeAssistant via this integration, the Meross security team might request you to release/decrease the API calling frequency.
+Therefore, you should avoid using high-frequency polling scripts/automations with Meross devices.
+As last resort, you can configure/tune the API rate limits via the CONFIGURATION section of this integration.
+Be advised that the API rate limiter might "delay" commands or abort them.

 ## Updating from old 0.3.X.X versions
 Before updting to version 1.X from older legacy versions, you need to take some steps to ensure everything will work.